DPI-WE/setup-your-email/content.md

 {: .choose_best #mobile title="Setup mobile client" points="1" answer="1"}

 ## Follow Up Assignment
-Send an email from your student account to a TA with the subject line: "Setup my email".
+Send an email from your `@illinois.edu` account to a TA with the subject line: "Setup my email".
 This will confirm that you have successfully set up your email client.